MateoLa/hello-plex/README.md

 We use a dockerized Plex server (video server) as the reverse application to build the example.

+## Versions

+v1.0.0 - HTTPS for local development: https://localhost.
+The example use a dockerized plex server as a reverse application.

+v1.1.0

 ## Prerequisites

-Docker and docker-compose has to be installed in your development environment.
+v1.0.0 - Docker and docker-compose has to be installed in your development environment.

 ## Usage